jspecify/jspecify/samples/README.md

 Files must contain only printable ASCII characters and `\n`.

 Files must be compatible with Java 8.
+TODO(#131): Decide how to label files that require a higher version so that we can allow them.
+(But still encourage sticking to Java 8 except for tests that specifically exercise newer features.)

 Files must compile without error using stock javac.